Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Offline RL via Distributionally Robust Optimization

 The MDP $\hat{\mathsf{M}}=(\mcs,\mca,\hat{\kp},\hat{r})$ with the empirical transition kernel $\hat{\kp}$ and empirical reward $\hat{r}$ is referred to as the empirical MDP.
 For unseen state-action pairs $(s,a)$ in the offline dataset, we take a conservative approach and let the estimated $\hat r(s,a)=0$, and set $s$ as an absorbing state if taking action $a$.
 Then the action value function at $(s,a)$ for the empirical MDP shall be zero, which discourages the choice of action $a$ at state $s$.

 For each state-action pair $(s,a)$, we construct an uncertainty set centered at the empirical transition kernel $\hat{\kp}^a_s$, with a radius inversely proportional to the number of samples in the dataset.
-Specifically, set the uncertainty set as $\hat{\cp}=\bigotimes_{s,a}\hat{\cp}^a_s$ and
+Specifically, set the uncertainty set as $\hat{\cp}=\bigotimes_{s,a}\hat{\cp}^a_s$\footnote{{Here, $\bigotimes_{s,a}$ denotes the Cartesian product of all state-action pairs, i.e., the uncertainty set $\hat{\cp}$ is independently defined for each state-action pairs.
+This structure is also known as the $(s,a)$-rectangular uncertainty set.}} and

-where $R^a_s$ is the radius of the uncertainty set, and $\|\cdot\|$ denotes the $l_1$-norm.
-Then $\hat{\mathcal{M}}=(\mcs,\mca,\hat{\cp},\hat{r})$ is a robust MDP.
-We want to highlight that the distance used to construct the uncertainty set in \cref{eq:uncertaintyset} is not unique, and other distances, e.g., Chi-square, Kullback-Leibler (KL) divergence, can also be used.
+where $D(\cdot,\cdot)$ is some function that measures the difference between two probability distributions, e.g., total variation, Chi-square divergence, $R^a_s$ is the radius ensuring that the uncertainty set adapts to the dataset size and the degree of confidence, which will be determined later.
+We then construct the robust MDP as $\hat{\mathcal{M}}=(\mcs,\mca,\hat{\cp},\hat{r})$.

-\begin{remark} In our construction in \cref{eq:uncertaintyset}, the uncertainty set is $(s,a)$-rectangular, i.e., for different state-action pairs, the corresponding uncertainty sets are independent.
-With this rectangular structure, the corresponding robust value iteration at each step can be solved in polynomial time \cite{wiesemann2013robust}, and the optimal policy of $(s,a)$-rectangular robust MDP is deterministic \cite{nilim2004robustness,iyengar2005robust}.
-In contrast, the uncertainty set constructed in previous works e.g., \cite{uehara2021pessimistic,bhardwaj2023adversarial} is defined as $\mathcal{T}=\{\kq: \mE_{\mathcal{D}}[\|\hat{\kp}^a_s-\kq^a_s\|^2]\leq \zeta\}$.
-As shown in \cite{wiesemann2013robust}, solving a robust MDP with such an uncertainty set is NP-hard.
-Existing approaches are largely based on the heuristic approach of adversarial training, and therefore lack of theoretical guarantee. \end{remark}
+As we shall show later, the optimal robust policy w.r.t. $\hat{\mathcal{M}}$ performs well in the real environment and reaches a small sub-optimality gap.
+In our construction in \cref{eq:uncertaintyset}, the uncertainty set is $(s,a)$-rectangular, i.e., for different state-action pairs, the corresponding uncertainty sets are independent.
+With this rectangular structure, the optimal robust policy can be found by utilizing the robust value iteration algorithm or robust dynamic programming (Algorithm \ref{alg}), and the corresponding robust value iteration at each step can be solved in polynomial time \citep{wiesemann2013robust}.
+In contrast, the uncertainty set constructed in \citep{uehara2021pessimistic,bhardwaj2023adversarial}, defined as $\mathcal{T}=\{\kq: \mathbb{E}_{\mathcal{D}}[\|\hat{\kp}^a_s-\kq^a_s\|^2]\leq \zeta\}$, does not enjoy such a rectangularity.
+Solving a robust MDP with such an uncertainty set can be, however, NP-hard \citep{wiesemann2013robust}.
+The approach developed in \citep{rigter2022rambo} to solve it is based on the heuristic approach of adversarial training, and therefore is lack of theoretical guarantee.